TyDusseau/TyDusseau/README.md

 ## Objective

-Merging my dedication to justice with my affinity for computers, I uncovered a profound passion for cybersecurity.
-I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Merging my dedication to helping others with my passion for technology, I discovered a strong interest in IT support.
+I am eager to begin my career in this field, specifically aiming to join a Help Desk team as a Tier 1 Analyst.

 ## Skills